16 Top-Rated Things to Do in Reykjavik

 Many of the vibrant colored buildings in the Old Harbour district are renovated fishing sheds that are repurposed into stores, cafes, and restaurants.
 There is an eclectic energy in the Old Harbour from the collision of historical Scandinavian influence and a hip and modern flare.

-10. Arbaer Open Air Museum
+11. Step Back in Time at the Arbaer Open Air Museum

 The Arbaer Open Air Museum is a small village with more than 20 historical Icelandic homes for you to explore.
 Walk the grounds to see how village homes were built over the years and take a peek inside for a glimpse of authentic Icelandic life.
 This is an interactive way to learn about the unique history of Iceland as you walk through this restored village and farm.